Debabrota-Basu/marich/README.md

-**Marich: A Query-efficient Distributionally Equivalent Model Extraction Attack using Public Data**
+# Marich: A Query-efficient Distributionally Equivalent Model Extraction Attack using Public Data

+Marich aims to extract models using public data with two different motives:
+1. Distributional Equivalence and
+2. Query Efficiency

+To achieve these two Marich uses an active learning algorithm to query the target models.
+We assume that only the labels (not the probabilities) are available from the target models.
+The extracted models are trained on the selected x's and $\hat{y}$'s obtained from the target models.

 There are 4 folders:
 bert_al: Contains K-Center, Least Confidence, Margin Sampling, Entropy Sampling and Random Sampling codes for BERT experiments